Difegue/LANraragi/tools/Documentation/plugin-docs/download.md

 The variables match the parameters you've entered in the `plugin_info` subroutine.

-The `$lrr_info` hash contains two variables you can use in your plugin:
+The `$lrr_info` hash contains three variables you can use in your plugin:

 * _$lrr\_info->{url}_: The URL that needs to be downloaded.
 * _$lrr\_info->{user\_agent}_: [Mojo::UserAgent](https://mojolicious.org/perldoc/Mojo/UserAgent) object you can use for web requests.
 If this plugin depends on a Login plugin, this UserAgent will be pre-configured with the cookies from the Login.
+* _$lrr\_info->{tempdir}_: A temporary directory path where you can store files.
+This is useful when you need to download and process multiple images, and are assembling the archive locally.

 ### Expected Output

-LRR expects Downloaders to return a hash, containing a new URL that can be downloaded directly.
+LRR expects Downloaders to return a hash containing either a new URL that can be downloaded directly, *or* a path to a file that has already been downloaded.

+For returning a URL to download:

+`return ( download_url => "http://my.remote.service/download/secret-archive.zip" );`

+{% hint style="info" %}
 Said URL should **directly** point to a file -- Any form of HTML will trigger a failed download.
+{% endhint %}

+For returning a local file path (that you've already downloaded/created):

-`return ( download_url => "http://my.remote.service/download/secret-archive.zip" );`
+`return ( file_path => "/path/to/downloaded/file.zip" );`

 If your script errored out, you can immediately stop the plugin execution and tell LRR that an error occurred by throwing an exception: